Let’s dive in

 Putting a variable inside of a family or a sub family

-Let’s create a variable in its family.
+Let’s create a variable in the http_proxy

 type: